mapswipe/python-mapswipe-workers/docs/source/project_type-footprint.md

 3. by uploading an aoi and an object [filter](https://docs.ohsome.org/ohsome-api/v1/filter.html)

-Import structure example for a footprint project which was initialized with an aoi and a filter:
+Project Draft example for a footprint project which was initialized with an aoi and a filter:
 ```json
 {
   "createdBy" : "Sample Admin",